leoferres/leoferres.github.io/nlp.md

 - github: [leoferres](http://github.com/leoferres)
 - instagram: [leoferres](https://www.instagram.com/leoferres/)

+This term we will be using Piazza for class discussion.
+The system is highly catered to getting you help fast and efficiently from classmates, the TA, and myself.
+Rather than emailing questions to the teaching staff, I encourage you to post your questions on Piazza.
+If you have any problems or feedback for the developers, email team@piazza.com.

+Find our course page at: [https://piazza.com/udd.cl/summer2016/ds/home](https://piazza.com/udd.cl/summer2016/ds/home).

 ## News

+ - **2 Jun, 2016, 08:26am**: First (complete) notebook is available!
+Twitter, Computers and Natural Language: [https://goo.gl/PCncE1](https://goo.gl/PCncE1)
+ - **31 May, 2016, 11:44am**: Please sign up in Piazza! [piazza.com/udd.cl/summer2016/ds](piazza.com/udd.cl/summer2016/ds) (signup page)
  - **25 May, 2016 11:18am**: Please fill out: [http://goo.gl/forms/wf5IA156IYzYkXHh2](http://goo.gl/forms/wf5IA156IYzYkXHh2)
  - **20 May, 2016 09:01am**: First instantiation of the website: [http://leoferres.github.io/nlp.html](http://leoferres.github.io/nlp.html)